 BuShinkan Dojo was originally called Bushin Dojo when it was first established in 1989 under Kevin Sparkman, Yondan.
 It was renamed by Mitsugi Saotome, Shihan in 2013 to “BuShinkan” Dojo which can be loosely translated as a place for warrior spirit.
 But it also implies that this school is a place to cultivate a warrior’s heart, a warrior’s discipline, a warrior’s courage.

 Bushinkan Dojo is born of the union of its head instructors Steve Matthews and Erwin Ricafort.
 While both began training under different instructors, each found commonalities in their expression of this art and share a love for Aikido.
 Together they hope to build a school whose students develop martial skill as well as develop a bond through training and lasting friendship.
-We are an affiliate of the Aikido Schools of Ueshiba under the diection of Mitsugi Saotome, Shihan.
+The dojo of Nashville is an affiliate of the Aikido Schools of Ueshiba under the diection of Mitsugi Saotome, Shihan.